vaskarsarma/Device-Management-App/README.md

   - React JS

 Steps to run the applications
-- Close this git repo
+- Clone the git repo
-- Go to docker-compose.base.yml
+- Go to Device-Management-App/docker-compose.base.yml
   - update DBCONSTRING (mongo db connection string .e.g. mongodb+srv://XXXXXX:YYYYYYYYY@AAAAAA.u4d65.mongodb.net/<DBNAME>?retryWrites=true&w=majority)
 - Docker should be up and working
 - Open any Command Prompt , go to the folder and